farmergreg/ti-robo-calc/examples/ReadMe.txt

+$Id$
 I think some of these may need fixing... for sure, the customen.89p program needs to be checked.
 These programs will run on the TI-89, TI92p and V200.
+If anyone wants to contribute new programs, and/or bug fixes to these programs, please post in the Detached Solution forums.

 robocalc.customen.89p	-	Setup the Custom Menu For Easy TI-Basic Programming with RoboCalc.